 Home / blog / Build the Perfect Exit Interview, Build a Better Workplace

-Done right, exit interviews can offer you a wealth of information on your staffing needs.
+Done right, an intelligent exit interview strategy can offer you a wealth of information on your staffing needs.

 I know…you don’t do exit interviews.
-Well, despite the escalating cost of employee turnover, most companies don’t, the common excuses are:
+Well, despite the escalating cost of employee turnover, most companies don’t.
+The common reasons are:

 I already know why people leave

 We don’t have the time

 I am not sure what to ask, or

 Who needs them?
 The people are gone anyway.

 Exit Interview Return on Investment